-This offering and our reincorporation in Washington required waivers or consents from landlords of some of our retail store locations, and our failure to obtain all required waivers and consents could have a material adverse effect on us.
+This offering and our proposed reincorporation in Washington require waivers or consents from landlords of some of our retail store locations which we have not obtained, and our failure to obtain these waivers and consents could have a material adverse effect on us.

-The leases for some of our retail stores require that we obtain waivers or consents from the landlords in order to effect this offering and our reincorporation in the State of Washington, which reincorporation occurred recently.
-We have identified 17 leases that require such consents or waivers and we have obtained consents or waivers from the lessors under all of these leases.
-However, it is possible that we may not have accurately identified all store leases under which waivers or consents are required in connection with this offering or such reincorporation.
+The leases for some of our retail stores require that we obtain waivers or consents from the landlords in order to effect this offering and our reincorporation in the State of Washington, which reincorporation will occur prior to the closing of this offering.
+We have obtained consents or waivers from the lessors under most of these leases.
+However, we are currently aware of three store leases for which we have not obtained required consents and waivers, and while we are currently seeking waivers or consents under these leases, there can be no assurance that we will obtain them.
+In addition, it is possible that we may not have accurately identified all store leases under which waivers or consents are required in connection with this offering or such reincorporation.

-Our failure to accurately determine which of our store leases have a waiver or consent requirement triggered by this offering or our reincorporation in the State of Washington could result in the landlords exercising the remedies set forth in the particular store leases.
+Our failure to obtain the required waivers or consents, or our failure to accurately determine which of our store leases have a waiver or consent requirement triggered by this offering or our reincorporation in the State of Washington, could result in the landlords exercising the remedies set forth in the particular store leases.
 These remedies may include, in certain instances, termination of the store leases.
 Any such termination would require us to enter into a new lease with the landlord, possibly at a higher rental rate, or, if we were unable to do so, would result in a loss of revenue from the store in question, would require us to find and lease, possibly at a higher rental rate, a new location for that store and incur the cost of improving that new location and other costs, and could result in charges resulting from the write off of improvements to the store that had been closed.
 These landlords may also seek to increase our rental payments, renegotiate our leases or obtain other concessions or payments from us as a condition to providing their waivers or consents.
 Accordingly, our failure to obtain all waivers and consents required under our store leases could have a material adverse effect on our results of operations and financial condition.